guardian/interactive-source-components/src/icons/README.md

 The color of the icon is given by `background-color`, which is [`currentcolor`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword) by default.

+### Accessibility

-Make sure to set an appropriate `role` and `aria-label` on your element if the icon should be exposed to screenreaders.
+- Make sure to set an appropriate `role` and `aria-label` on your element if the icon should be exposed to screenreaders.